Open NowMixed

 What is the Early Childhood Education and Care (ECEC) Workforce Professional Development – National Child Safety Training Grant?

 The Early Childhood Education and Care (ECEC) Workforce Professional Development – National Child Safety Training Grant is a mixed grant offered by Department of Education in Australia.
-This grant supports early childhood education and care services to provide educators, teachers and directors with five hours of paid time to complete national child safety training.
-It is a demand driven grant for eligible Child Care Subsidy-approved ECEC providers across Australia.
+This grant supports early childhood education and care services to provide educators, teachers and directors with five hours of time to complete national child safety training.
+It is a demand driven grant for eligible services approved for and receiving the Child Care Subsidy.

 2